IICL-API/depot-lifecycle-api/samples/java/README.md

 The only required software to run this sample is java 17.
 To start the application: run './gradlew run'

+# Server

+This application implements a `dummy` server that implements the Depot Lifecycle APIs.
+The server is configured to run on port 8086.
+Access the api endpoints via the base URL: http://localhost:8086/api

+# Client

+This application implements a basic client using a web interface to invoke a configured server.
+To configure the server the client uses, set the environment variables:

+* `LIFECYCLE_ENDPOINT` - the base URL of the server to connect this client to
+* `LIFECYCLE_AUTHORIZATION` - the authorization header value for the client to use

+Access the client via the base URL: http://localhost:8086/client

+# Generated Documentation

+This application is used to generate the IICL API documentation.
+Access updated generated documentation via the URL: http://localhost:8086/redoc

 # Software Used
 ## Micronaut 4.6.2 Documentation